Israel threatens to retaliate following missile attack by Iran

 A missile is placed next to a picture of Iran's Supreme Leader Ayatollah Ali Khamenei at a street exhibition marking Defense Week in Tehran, Iran, September 24.ABEDIN TAHERKENAREH (EFE)

-There were reports of missiles hitting inhabited areas, such as in a building north of Tel Aviv, according to local media, which put the number of missiles fired at around 200.
-This is the first time that the Iranian regime, which has claimed responsibility for the attack, has managed to overcome Israel’s anti-aircraft defenses and hit the country’s urban centers.
+This is the first time that the Iranian regime, which has taken responsibility for the attack, codenamed Operation True Promise 2 — the first operation was conducted in April — has managed to overcome Israel’s anti-aircraft defenses and hit the country’s urban centers.
 The strike took place shortly after the United States warned that Iran was planning to “imminently launch a ballistic missile attack against Israel.”

 The Israel Defense Forces (IDF) first announced that Iran had launched missiles at Israel as sirens went off all over the country.
-IDF officials said that they would do everything possible to keep the population safe and called on the population to follow security recommendations, which were shared via social media and text messages.
+IDF officials said that they would do everything possible to keep the population safe and called on citizens to follow security recommendations, which were shared via social media and text messages.

 “You are asked to be vigilant and act exactly according to the instructions of the Home Front Command,” said IDF spokesman Daniel Hagari.
 “When an alarm sounds, you must enter the protected area and wait there until further instructions,” he added without specifying possible targets of the attack.
 Israeli authorities announced early on Tuesday the closure of Israel’s airspace, which was reopened after the Iranian attack.

 Shortly before the attack, a senior U.S. official warned that Iran was preparing to launch ballistic missiles against Israel, adding that there would be “serious consequences” if that were to happen.
-This attack represents a qualitative leap in the escalation of the war in the Middle East that began on October 7.
+This attack represents a qualitative leap in the escalation of the war in the Middle East that began on October 7, 2023.

-The attack on Tuesday exceeds Iran’s offensive April 12-13, when it launched more than 200 drones and cruise missiles at Israel in retaliation for the bombing of a consular compound in Damascus.
+The attack on Tuesday exceeds Iran’s offensive of April 12-13, when it launched more than 200 drones and cruise missiles at Israel in retaliation for the bombing of a consular compound in Damascus.
 That unprecedented assault left no casualties and caused limited damage: most of the missiles were shot down by a U.S.-led coalition.

 According to Axios, citing a Western source, this time Iran planned to use ballistic missiles capable of reaching Israel in 12 minutes, a goal it apparently met given the speed of the impacts.
 Six months ago, it used cruise missiles, which are slower and give the country under attack more time to intercept them.